btmonier/croix/README.md

 # croix
 Random color palettes for R plots.
+Inspired by the colors on LaCroix cans.